Nie-Tianyi/rusty_coin/README.md

 # rusty_coin
 a bitcoin-like system.
-implement with Rust.
+Implement with Rustlang.